raiden-network/raiden-services/adr/001-update-pfs-message.md

 ## Detailed analysis

-To look at the feasibility of both design one needs to look at three different scenarios for the channel participants:
+To look at the feasibility of both designs one needs to look at three different scenarios for the channel participants:
 1. Both participants are well behaving.
 2. Both participants are malicious.
 3. One of the participants is malicious.